What to expect

 After breakfast, we head to Bergen's port to embark on the stunning sea voyage to Stavanger with Fjord Line.
 This daily route offers five and a half hours of uninterrupted beauty, sailing entirely through sheltered inshore waters, ensuring we are never far from dramatic landscapes and striking landmarks.
 Departing Bergen, we pass beneath two engineering marvels, the Askøybroen (Askøy Bridge) and Sotrabrua (Sotra Bridge), each gracefully connecting the mainland to the Hordaland's islands.
 Further along, the elegant Karmsund Bru (Karmsund Bridge) comes into view, connecting Karmøy and Haugesund.
 Its distinctive sweeping arch perfectly embodies the harmony of Western Norway’s voyages, where raw nature and human ingenuity meet.
 A favourite among photographers, it’s a sight best enjoyed with a camera in hand.
 On arrival in Stavanger port we transfer to our hotel in Stavanger where we'll spend the next three nights.

-Day Seven: Preikestolen Hike
+Day Six: Preikestolen Hike

 Today, we set out to experience one of Norway's most iconic natural wonders: Preikestolen, or Pulpit Rock.
 Towering 604m above the shimmering waters of the Lysefjord, this dramatic cliff was sculpted over 10,000 years ago by retreating glaciers.
 It has since become a symbol of Norway's breathtaking landscapes, a place where sheer rock meets endless sky.